 - It is a very flexible and easy to maneuver method with laser systems.

 - This method can achieve very high production efficiency rates, good return on investment (ROI) and repeatable, high-quality products.

 - Lasers can be used in micro-processing operations all the way up to very large-scale material processing orders.

-- Laser beams can be control and adjusted with extremely precise machinery, electronic systems and measurement technologies.
+- Laser beams can be controlled and adjusted with extremely precise machinery, electronic systems and measurement technologies.
 This allows for automated laser processing with the capacity for highly-accurate production rates.

 - Robotic automation using laser technology can work in environments or in conditions that would be hazardous or even impossible for humans to work in.

-- Automated laser processing systems can use high flexibility programming methodologies.
-Robots can work with different elements of a work cell or be re-positioned to a different work cell.
+- Automated laser systems can use high flexibility programming methodologies.
+Robots can work with different elements of a work cell or be repositioned to a different work cell.

 Benefits of Robotic Laser Processing

 Modern laser processing systems using industrial robotics come with many beneficial properties.
 These robotic systems possess at least six axes of freedom to maneuver within and around tooling.
 Robotic automation tends not to take up much space, allowing for smaller work cells and for multiple robotic systems positioned close to a given part.
 Adding additional robot integration to a work cell can improve production rates, with two robots being capable of working as a laser welding automation system.